 Consumers demand more flexibility in how they pay for products and services.
-As a result, retail finance such as buy now, pay later, has exploded over the last 18 months, and it looks set to grow further.
+As a result, retail finance such as buy now, pay later, has exploded over the last few years, and it looks set to grow further.

 Much of this was brought on by the pandemic, but there was already an appetite for alternative payment methods pre-Covid.
 Traditional options like debit and credit cards no longer offer convenient options to shoppers, and online retail companies aiming to keep up and appeal to buying audiences need to shift their focus to incorporate other payment forms.